Ningxia: Religion

 Islam is the single biggest religious tradition in Ningxia, adhered to by 34% of the population according to a 2010 survey.
-Many of the Han Chinese practice Chinese folk religions, Taoism, Confucianism and Chinese Buddhism.
+Many of the Han Chinese practise Chinese folk religions, Taoism, Confucianism and Chinese Buddhism.
 Christianity was the religion of 1.17% of the province's population according to the Chinese General Social Survey of 2004.

-In 2008, the number of mosques in Ningxia was 3,760, which is about one per 1730 residents.
+In 2008, there were 3,760 mosques in Ningxia, which is about one per 1730 residents.